-Five reasons the synod is doomed to fail
+Five reasons the synod on the family is doomed to fail

 Pope Francis speaks with a cardinal as he arrives for a session of the Synod of Bishops on the family at the Vatican Oct.
 15. At right is Cardinal Lorenzo Baldisseri, general secretary of the Synod of Bishops.
 (CNS/Paul Haring)